Christoph Bernoulli: Postwar career

-In 1950/1951, Benoulli was appointed honorary delegate for exhibition questions at the Kunsthalle Basel, where he co-organized the following exhibitions: Blauer Reiter, 1950; L'Apocalypse - Tapestries from Angers Cathedral, 1951; Old silver from a private collection in Basel, 1951; Treasures of Ancient Egyptian Art, 1953; Masterpieces of Greek Art, 1960; 125 years of landscape painting in Basel, 1964.
+In 1950/1951, Bernoulli was appointed honorary delegate for exhibition questions at the Kunsthalle Basel, where he co-organized the following exhibitions: Blauer Reiter, 1950; L'Apocalypse - Tapestries from Angers Cathedral, 1951; Old silver from a private collection in Basel, 1951; Treasures of Ancient Egyptian Art, 1953; Masterpieces of Greek Art, 1960; 125 years of landscape painting in Basel, 1964.
 After the complete renovation, in 1955 he took over the furnishing of the Wildt'schen House on Petersplatz in Basel.
 During 1963/1964 he undertook to create a museum for the Baur Collection in Geneva.
 In 1966 he and a team organized a new Jewish museum in Basel's old town and helped set up the Antikenmuseum Basel.
 In 1976/77 he set up a museum in the converted Murten town mill.

 In 1962, he published Schweizerische Volkskünstler and in 1964 he published "Ansprache anlässlich der Eröffnung der zweiten Jubiläumsausstellung "125 Jahre Basler Landschaft" am 5.
 Sept.
 1964 in der Kunsthalle".

 Bernoulli died on 9 August 1981 in Rheinfelden (AG).

 Restitution claims

 Several claims for restitution by the families of Jewish collectors persecuted by the Nazis involve artworks that passed through Bernoulli.
 One of the most famous is Léone Meyer's claim against the Fred Jones Jr. Museum of Art at the University of Oklahoma for the Pissarro Shepherdess Bringing in the Sheep.
 The painting was looted by the Nazis in Paris in 1941 and has been the object of ferocious legal battles for decades.
 Bernoulli acquired the looted painting, before selling it in New York.
 After the war, Raoul Meyer tried to recover his looted paintings, and in 1953, he sued Bernoulli for its return as Nazi loot but a Swiss judge dismissed the suit, saying a five-year window for such lawsuits had passed.
 Decades later, his granddaughter located the painting in the Fred Jones jr. Museum of Art and sued for restitution.

+In 2021, an heir of Lotte von Mendelssohn-Bartholdy, who was also known as Countess Charlotte von Wesdehlen, made a restitution claim against the Kunstmuseum Basel for a painting by Henri Rousseau that the museum had purchased through Bernoulli.
+The museum acknowledged that the Jewish art collector has been persecuted by the Nazis but refused to restitute The Muse that Inspires the Poet.